1. What is the inheritance and gift tax?

 - The inheritors, who acquire the assets by reason of the decedent’s death.
 The tax is payable by the beneficiaries and not by the estate.
 This tax must be paid in order that the beneficiary is entitled to use the deceased’s assets.
 When it is the inheritors’ decision to sell the assets that the decedent left in Spain, they first must pay the inheritance tax.
 It is advisable to seek the assistance of a Spanish Lawyer in order to speed up the inheritance proceedings and get advice on potential tax saving schemes.

-- The grantees, who acquire the assets by reason of a gift or gratuitous transfer inter vivos (among people still alive).
+- The grantees, who acquire the assets by reason of a donation or gratuitous transfer inter vivos (among people still alive).

 - The beneficiaries of the insurance policy, where the contractor party is a different person from the beneficiary.

-- To asses the basis of a transfer on death, it is necessary to value the assets and liabilities at the time of death.
+- To calculate the tax base of a transfer upon death, it is necessary to value the assets and liabilities at the time of death.
 The total sum, deducted the charges, will be then liable to tax.
 Expenses as the funeral and the costs of any litigation connected with the estate can also be deducted.

-- The assets and rights acquired by gifts and other gratuitous transfers inter vivos (while the transferor is still living) are assessed at their real value, deducted charges and liabilities.
+- The assets and rights acquired by gifts and other gratuitous transfers inter vivos (while the transferor is still alive) are assessed at their real value, deducted charges and liabilities.

-- In life insurances, the basis of assessment are the proceeds that the beneficiary obtains.
+- Regarding life insurances, the basis of assessment are the proceeds that the beneficiary obtains.
 These proceeds shall be liable to tax together with the assets and rights acquired from the will.

 5. Calculation of the tax

 5.1 General Information

 It is complicated to calculate your tax as different percentages shall be charged according to a sliding scale, where different circumstances shall be considered.